blanza/paperPHM/README.md

 1. Input Data

 2. R codes to prepare data
+   .
+The R models to apply the bayesian model to 2010 Brazilian revised database was developed by Carl Schmertmann . the codes are public available at: https://mortality-subregistration.schmert.net/ . original model and estimates
+      Schmertmann, C. P., & Gonzaga, M. R. (2018).
+Bayesian estimation of age-specific mortality and life expectancy for small areas with defective vital records.
+      Demography, 55(4), 1363-1388.
+    .
+Topals orginal codes are available at: https://schmert.net/topals-mortality/

-3. R codes to generate estimates
+4. R codes to generate estimates

-4. R codes to generate figures and maps
+5. R codes to generate figures and maps

-5. In addition to the GitHub repository, all files can be found here: https://onedrive.live.com/?authkey=%21AHCxGkn%2Dg05VLCw&id=51E2A385A790232D%2142531&cid=51E2A385A790232D
+6. In addition to the GitHub repository, all files can be found here: https://onedrive.live.com/?authkey=%21AHCxGkn%2Dg05VLCw&id=51E2A385A790232D%2142531&cid=51E2A385A790232D

 # Abstract